Beautiful Blue Eyes: Accolades

+Lawsuits

 Oscar campaign lawsuit

 In the summer of 2009, Variety editor Tim Grey listed Iron Cross, among about 50 other films, as a potential Academy Awards nominee.
 The magazine's sales staff, apparently acting independent of the editorial staff, contacted Joshua Newton that same day, signing him to a $400,000 ($ today) Oscar ad campaign.

 The November 2009 Oscar ad campaign was undercut after the film had a week-long, unadvertised, Oscar qualifying run in Los Angeles in December 2009.
 A review from that run, published by Varietys editorial staff, was quite negative, opening with: "Iron Cross will be remembered as Roy Scheider's swan song and little else".
 Following an apology by the magazine's managing director, the editor removed the review from the magazine's website, with no official explanation.

 Calibra LLC, the production company behind the film, sued Variety, stating that the review breached the advertising agreement to promote the picture for Oscar consideration.
 On 12 May 2010 a California Superior Court judge granted Variety's anti-SLAPP motion and dismissed Calibra's case as Variety's review was protected under the First Amendment.
 Calibra subsequently appealed on the grounds that Variety had impliedly waived the magazine's free speech rights when it signed the promotions contract.
 The California Court of Appeal held that Variety's rights under the First Amendment could only be waived expressly, not as an implied term of the agreement, and as such ruled in favor of Variety.
 The original negative review from Variety has been re-posted to their website.

-As a result of the lawsuit, the film's financiers decided to place the film's general release on hold; it was previewed at the Boston Film Festival in September 2010 and had a limited general release in March 2011.

-Facebook advertising ban
+Facebook advertising lawsuit

-Facebook had banned the filmmakers from promoting or advertising the film.
-The social media giant said the film’s title, which refers to the eye color of a child who perished at the hands of the Nazis and invokes a key scene in the movie, violated its policy against content that “includes direct or indirect assertions or implications about a person’s race,” among other personal attributes.
+Ahead of the film's 2022 release, Joshua Newton filed a lawsuit against Facebook for banning the filmmakers from promoting or advertising the film.
+Facebook stated the film's title violated its policy against content that "includes direct or indirect assertions or implications about a person's race", among other personal attributes.
+A California federal court dismissed the lawsuit in September 2023.